-4. Summary
+4. SUMMARY

-We have developed a new version of the constrained transport algorithm that uses volume-centered fields and hyperresistivity on a high-order finite difference stencil, with tuned finite difference coefficients to enhance high-wavenumber resolution.
+We have developed a new version of the constrained-transport algorithm that uses volume-centered fields and hyperresistivity on a high-order finite-difference stencil, with tuned finite-difference coefficients to enhance high-wavenumber resolution.
 High-order interpolation allows implementation of staggered dealiasing.
-Together, these measures yield a wavenumber resolution that approaches the ideal value achieved by the spectral algorithm.